ChenZalman/ChenZalman/README.md

 # 👋 Hi, I'm Chen Zalman

-I'm a passionate **Android Developer** with a strong interest in building high-quality, user-centered applications.
-I specialize in **Kotlin** and **Jetpack Compose**, and I also enjoy working on full-stack projects where I can bring ideas to life from front to back.
+I'm a passionate **Android and Full-Stack Developer** with a strong interest in building high-quality, user-centered applications.
+I specialize in **Kotlin** and **React**, where I can bring ideas to life from front to back.

 ---